GMUN-IITKGP/GMUN-24-25/README.md

 ```
 *once, to move 1 step back*

 *9.5) Note that: Before starting to work on your part, always git fetch and pull.
-And once you are done coding your component, always follow -> git add . -> git commit -> "Your message" -> git pull -> git push*
+And once you are done coding your component, always follow -> git add . -> git commit -m "Your message" -> git pull -> git push*

 *9.9) There will be many times, when you will work with merge conflicts.
 I will teach you regarding this in the following meet*